Polls have consistently shown that American adults support equal employment protection

 professionals generally agree that adults do not choose their

-orientation, and cannot change it.]
+orientation, and all or essentially all cannot change it.]

 The bill will give protection to those involved in "...polygamy, incest,